 For each supported script type, you have three levels of scripting control:

 - Enable scripts to run in a sandbox

 - Enable all scripts

-elastic superuser to try it out.
-The password was provided when you created your cluster or can be reset.
+elastic superuser.
+The password was provided when you created your deployment or can be reset.

 In maintenance mode, requests to your cluster are blocked during configuration changes.
 You use maintenance mode to perform corrective actions that might otherwise be difficult to complete.
 Maintenance mode lasts for the duration of a configuration change and is turned off after the change completes.

 We strongly recommend that you use maintenance mode when your cluster is overwhelmed by requests and you need to increase capacity.
 If your cluster is being overwhelmed because it is undersized for its workload, nodes might not respond to efforts to resize.
 Putting the cluster into maintenance mode as part of the configuration change can stop the cluster from becoming completely unresponsive during the configuration change, so that you can resolve the capacity issue.
 Without this option, configuration changes for clusters that are overwhelmed can take longer and are more likely to fail.

 There are a few actions you can perform from the Actions dropdown: